Netcracker/DRNavigator/documentation/public/Update-thirdparties.md

 ## Thirdparties For paas-geo-monitor

-To address vulnerabilites with paas-geo-monitor image, we need to make chnages in https://github.com/Netcracker/DRNavigator/tree/main/paas-geo-monitor
+To upate thirdparties for paas-geo-monitor image, we need to make chnages in https://github.com/Netcracker/DRNavigator/tree/main/paas-geo-monitor
 * Update go version and golng image if applicable :
   1. To update go version, modify [go.mod](https://github.com/Netcracker/DRNavigator/blob/main/paas-geo-monitor/go.mod) file and provide aplicable go version.
   2. To update latest version of modules being used, run command `go get -u` and then run `go mod tidy`